| The following is the complete

 be different, but much of the mechanisms is similar.
 They are inherently

+comparable.
 Of all the possible environmental triggers, the

 most plausible are some sort of biological agent, like a virus or